Individualized Education Program: Related services

-If the child needs additional services to access or benefit from special education, schools are required to provide the related services, which include: speech therapy, occupational or physical therapy, interpreters, medical services (for example, a nurse to perform procedures the child needs during the day, for example, catheterization), orientation and mobility services, parent counseling, and training to help parents support the implementation of their child's IEP, psychological or counseling services, recreation services, rehabilitation, social work services, and transportation.
-If necessary a student is provided with specialized transportation.
-This can be the case if the student has a severe disability and requires a wheelchair, or is identified to have an emotional problem.
+If the child needs additional services to access or benefit from special education, schools are required to provide the related services, which include speech therapy, occupational or physical therapy, interpreters, medical services (for example, a nurse to perform procedures the child needs during the day, for example, catheterization), orientation and mobility services, parent counseling and training to help parents support the implementation of their child's IEP, psychological or counseling services, recreation services, rehabilitation, social work services, and transportation.
+If necessary, a student is provided with specialized transportation.
+This can be the case if the student has a severe disability and requires a wheelchair or is identified as having an emotional problem.

 Eligibility

 Before an IEP is written for a student with a disability, the school must first determine whether the student qualifies for special education services.
 To qualify, the child's disability must have an adverse effect on the child's educational progress.
 To determine eligibility, the school must conduct a full evaluation of the child in all areas of disability.

 If the child is found to be eligible for services, the school is required to convene an IEP team and develop an appropriate educational plan for the child.
 The IEP should be implemented as soon as possible after the child is determined eligible.
 IDEA does not state specific time frames for each step, but each state determines its own laws for identifying the criteria regarding education and how it should be followed.
 States have added specific timelines that schools must follow for the eligibility, IEP development, and IEP implementation milestones.

+Parents and guardians play a central role in the development of an IEP and are considered equal members of the IEP team.
+Schools are required to involve families in meetings, provide clear explanations of procedural safeguards, and ensure communication is accessible and understandable.
+Active family participation has been associated with more effective implementation of services and stronger educational outcomes for students.

 As outlined by IDEA, students can receive free appropriate education under special education law if they fall under one of 14 categories: